danicotra/myDupLister/README.md

 # myDupsLister

-looks for duplicate files on source directory (dir_A) that have a match on source directory itself or in repository directory (dir_B) keeping out of listing files that only have matches on repository directory itself.
+looks recursively for duplicate files on source directory (dir_A) that have a match on source directory itself or in repository directory (dir_B) keeping out of listing files that only have matches on repository directory itself.

 Nothing much more to say here...

-I needed a way to list duplicates files on a directory (A) that had to be found in the directory itself or on a matching repository directory (B) BUT I didn't want to list possible duplicates on the repository itself and... that's it!
+I needed a way to list duplicates files on a directory (A) that had to be found in the directory tree itself or on a matching repository directory (B) tree BUT I didn't want to list possible duplicates on the repository itself and... that's it!

 The matching is based on files size + contents hashing.